-• Students will receive instruction on the proper use and care of a Chromebook.

-Students will be able to take the Chromebook home during the school year once the student and parent have single the Chromebook home during the school year once the student and parent have signed the Chromebook Loan Agreement Form, and the Student Handbook Receipt.
+- · Students will receive instruction on the proper use and care of a Chromebook. - Students will be able to take the Chromebook home during the school year once the student and parent have signed the Chromebook Loan Agreement Form, and the Student Handbook Receipt.